What you need to know about Marburg virus

 With no vaccine currently available, preventing the spread of Marburg relies on public health measures and community awareness.
 Here’s how you can protect yourself:

-• Avoid traveling to affected areas.
+• Avoid travelling to affected areas.

 • Stay away from anyone showing symptoms.